peetceenatoo/movierec/README.md

 It utilizes collaborative filtering techniques to suggest items based on the preferences of all the users.

-Rhe recommendations include a cluster of similar items to enhance the users' experience without relying on a detailed analysis of individual user profiles.
+The recommendations include a cluster of similar items to enhance the users' experience without relying on a detailed analysis of individual user profiles.